 Azure Active Directory

 Organizations that use Azure Active Directory user provisioning (Azure AD) for user management can integrate it with their StarLeaf account.
-Azure AD integration is an additional option on your StarLeaf Enterprise account.
+Azure AD integration is included in a StarLeaf Enterprise meeting subscription.

 StarLeaf integration with Azure AD is still in preview status in Azure Marketplace.

 On this page: